brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 so his picture of the Canyon suffered from a basic contradiction.

 The NKT performs quite a feat.
-By combining the extra elevation necessary to reach the Tapeats with the particularly shallow grade of BA Canyon — which limits hikers to a miserly 250ft of elevation gain per mile — the NK manages to deliver twice as many miles as the SK
+By combining the extra elevation that the Upwarp gives the Tapeats with the particularly shallow grade of BA Canyon — which limits hikers to a miserly 250ft of elevation gain per mile — the NK manages to deliver twice as many miles as the SK